4.82 from 69 votes

 • Add the brown rice to a medium saucepan with double the amount of water (rice to water ratio 1:2).
 Bring to a simmer and set the timer to 25 minutes.

-• Start by adding the sun-dried tomato oil into a large/deep frying pan.
-Add the thinly sliced onion, chilli flakes and a pinch of salt and pepper.
+• Heat the sun-dried tomato oil in a large, deep frying pan.
+Add the thinly sliced onion, chilli flakes, and a pinch of salt and pepper.
 Gently fry on a medium heat for around 4 minutes.

-• Next, add the minced garlic, dried basil and sun-dried tomatoes.
-Continue to fry for a couple of minutes.
+• Next, add the minced garlic, dried basil, and sun-dried tomatoes.
+Continue frying for a couple of minutes.

-• Pour the stock into the pan and place the defrosted basa fillets (seasoned with salt on both sides) into the pan.
-It doesn't matter if they aren't completely submerged.
+• Pour the fish stock into the pan and add the defrosted Basa fillets (seasoned with salt on both sides) into the pan.
+It doesn't matter if the fillets aren't completely submerged.
 Reduce the heat to a low simmer for 10 minutes.
 Cover with a lid.

-• After this time, add the creme fraiche, lemon juice and spinach into the pan.
-Season with salt and pepper and serve a portion of brown rice with the creamy basa fillets.
+• After 10 minutes, add the crème fraîche, lemon juice, and spinach into the pan.
+Season with salt and pepper.
+Serve a portion of brown rice with the creamy basa fillets.
 Top with fresh parsley and enjoy!

 Notes